mxw/mxawng/src/collections/_recs/la/cha-bei-bei.md

-scratch---just tapioca, water, and a starchy vegetable for color and texture, not hydrated from a powder mix like most "homemade" boba.  she uses custom-balanced blends of imported leaf teas assembled with astonishing attention to detail---the ice cubes are made of frozen tea.  the drinks are sweetened with maple syrup to layer in flavor.  the milk teas are served with cream for extra richness.  she even makes nut milk in-house for the dairy-averse.
+scratch---just tapioca, water, and a starchy vegetable for color and texture, not hydrated from a powder mix like most "homemade" boba.  she uses custom-balanced blends of imported leaf teas assembled with astonishing attention to detail---the ice cubes are even made of frozen tea.  the drinks are sweetened with maple syrup to layer in flavor.  the milk teas are served with cream for extra richness.  she even makes nut milk in-house for the dairy-averse.

 i'm not a regular!tea drinker, but drinking tonie's teas has given me a better